Ecological Storytelling & Wellbeing

 The Old Story is (no longer functioning) properly and we have (yet to fully articulate) the New Story.
 (4)

-The Old Story narrative – embodied by Western anthropocentric thinking – is based on a philosophy of separation built on linear thinking.
+The Old Story narrative – characterised by a Western anthropocentric (human-centric) mindset – is based on a philosophy of separation built on linear thinking.
 This Old Story narrative has come to dominate international affairs over the past two hundred years with disastrous planet-wide consequences.

 And as we witness what writer and Zen teacher David Loy describes as ‘the ominous consequences of what we have been doing to the earth and to ourselves’ it is clear that the Old Story narrative has become perilously dysfunctional.
 (5)

 For many the development of a new regenerative paradigm can only be facilitated by the emergence of a New Story/ecological worldview.
-This is a worldview based on ‘a philosophy of interdependence’ built on interdisciplinary systems thinking and exemplified by indigenous peoples’ worldviews the world over.
+This is a mindset based on ‘a philosophy of interdependence’ built on interdisciplinary systems thinking and exemplified by ecophilosophical ideas and indigenous peoples’ worldviews the world over.
 (6)

-This evolving New Story is embodied by new – and very ancient – movements right across the spectrum of human experience as a rallying call to a new ecological consciousness.
+This evolving New Story is embodied by both new, and very ancient, movements from right across the spectrum of human experience as a rallying call to a new ecological consciousness.
 (7)

-The approach adopted in this ECOLOGICAL STORYTELLING form of storytelling draws from three main frameworks including:
+The approach adopted in this ECOLOGICAL STORYTELLING & WELLBEING project draws from three main frameworks including:

-– The Active Hope/Work That Reconnects work of ecophilosopher Joanna Macy
+– The Active Hope/Work That Reconnects methodology of ecophilosopher Joanna Macy

 – And the Old Story/New Story framework of cultural historian Thomas Berry

-ECOLOGICAL STORYTELLING brings these perspectives seamlessly together in creative, experiential and reflective ways, to inspire and empower people in all fields in their engagement with the challenges of our times.
+ECOLOGICAL STORYTELLING & WELLBEING brings these perspectives seamlessly together in creative, interactive and experiential ways, to inspire and empower people in all fields in their engagement with the challenges of our times.

 The approach adopted in this project also aligns with the 6 ACEs (Actions for Climate Empowerment) adopted in Article 6 of the UN Framework Convention on Climate Change (UNFCC).